mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 6. Select **IAM role** for the credentials.
 7. Enter the ```**bucket name**``` created during your AWS CloudFormation deployment.

+> [!NOTE]
-💡 Hint: You can find the bucket name in the AWS CloudFormation Console, in your stack, on the Outputs tab, as CvltCloudLibraryBucketName
+> You can find the bucket name in the AWS CloudFormation Console, in your stack, on the Outputs tab, as CvltCloudLibraryBucketName

 9. Leave **Storage class**, as the default S3 Standard-Infrequent Access (S3 Standard-IA).
 10. Enter the **Deduplication DB location**, use the volume pre-setup, pre-formatted with correct block-size (i.e., ```H:\Amqzon-S3-IA-DDB```)